Nickelodeon Sonic: History

-Viacom18 launched the channel in December 2011.
+Viacom18 launched the channel in December 2011 in Hindi, English, Tamil.
 When it launched, the channel mostly aired action shows like Power Rangers, Kung Fu Panda and Teenage Mutant Ninja Turtles.
 On 3 May 2016, the channel was rebranded with the tag line "Destination of high decibel comedy and action", and was given a new logo.

 Since the rebrand, the channel has shifted its focus to comedy and started producing some original local shows.

-Sonic Nickelodeon began broadcasting in Bengali, Malayalam, Marathi, and Gujarati languages from 2 December 2019.
+Sonic Nickelodeon began broadcasting in Bengali, Malayalam, Marathi, Kannada and Gujarati languages from 2 December 2019.

-Nickelodeon Sonic launched The Smurfs on June 13, 2022.